 Yes, yes I know.
-I did the thing I promised myself I wouldn’t do, I neglected my blogging duties and let me reading reviews slide yet again.
+I did the thing I promised myself I wouldn’t do: I neglected my blogging duties and let my reading reviews slide yet again.

 I won’t offer any further excuses because they’re much the same as last time but I can promise a little more commitment this time round because there’s nothing like a WordPress plan renewal fee sneaking out of your bank account to remind you to get your arse in gear.

 So rather than hammer through three months of reading in one fell swoop I’m going to commit myself to not one but three quick-fire write ups to ease myself back in.